Add an email attachment in Mail on iCloud.com

 See Reply or forward email in Mail on iCloud.com to include original attachments in a reply.

 Note: If you send an email with large attachments, it might be returned by the recipient’s email service if your email exceeds the size limit set by that email service.
-You can try sending the contents of your message in multiple messages, or using compression software, such as the Compress feature on a Mac, to make your attachments as small as possible.
+You can try sending the contents of your message in multiple messages, or using compression software to make your attachments as small as possible.